CumulusNetworks/docs/content/cumulus-linux-510/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 cumulus@switch:~$ nv config apply
 ```

+To set the sampling interval back to the default value (5000), run the `nv unset system telemetry hft profile <profile> sample-interval` command.

+To set the traffic class back to the default value (3), run the `nv unset telemetry hft profile <profile> traffic-class` command.

+To set the collection data type back to the default values (`tc-occupancy`, `rx-byte`, and `tx-byte`), run the `nv unset telemetry hft profile <profile> traffic-class` command.

 To delete a profile, run the `nv unset system telemetry hft profile <profile-id>` command.

 {{< /tab >}}